Svanteberg/Virtual-EEG-electrodes/README.md

 #### GN3

 This network recreates the value of any one blocked channel.
+The signal of the blocked channel is replaced by low amplitude white noise.
+The network therefore also has to learn to detect which channel is missing, in addition to recreating the signal.

 <p align="center">
 <img src="https://github.com/Svanteberg/Virtual-EEG-electrodes/blob/master/images/movie_gn3.gif" width="50%">